Ross Rawlings: Early life and education

-Rawlings was born {Circa 1965} to Daryl Lee (née Prysock) and Dennis Scott Rawlings.
+Rawlings was born circa 1966 or 1967 to Daryl Lee (née Prysock) and Dennis Scott Rawlings.
 His mother was a contract analyst for the Government of Maryland and his father was a collection agent.
 Ross Rawlings and his brother, Kevin D. Rawlings lived in Baltimore County, but later moved to Harford County, Maryland before middle school.
 He began taking piano lessons at the age of 3 and started a singing group in middle school that continued through high school.
-When Rawlings was 16, he was injured in a car crash while en route to the first orchestra rehearsal for a production of Seesaw at Liberty Showcase Theatre in [Randallstown, Maryland], [Maryland].
+When Rawlings was 16, he was injured in a car crash while en route to the first orchestra rehearsal for a production of Seesaw at Liberty Showcase Theatre in Randallstown, Maryland.
 He was in a hospital for over a month due to broken ribs, wrists, kneecaps, sternum and fractured elbows.
 Despite the crash, Rawlings was able to conduct and play piano for the production.
 In 1993, Rawlings earned a Bachelor's of Science in Music Education and Piano from Towson University.